-1 elects such damages instead of statutory damages at 2 any time before final judgment is entered.
+2 any time before final judgment is entered.
 3 "(3) STATUTORY DAMAGES.-(A) The court 4 may award to the complaining party statutory dam- 5 ages for each violation of section 1201(a) of not less 6 than \$250 or more than \$2,500, as the court consid- 7 ers just, if the complaining party elects such dam- 8 ages instead of actual damages at any time before 9 final judgment is entered.
 10 "(B) The court may award to the complaining 11 party statutory damages for each violation of section 12 1202 of not less than \$500 or more than \$20,000, 13 as the court considers just, if the complaining party 14 elects such damages instead of actual damages at 15 any time before final judgment is entered.
-16 "(4) REPEATED VIOLATIONS.-In any case in 17 which the court finds that a person has violated sec- 18 tion 1201(a) or 1202 within three years after a final 19 judgment against that person for another such viola- 20 tion was entered, the court may increase the award 21 of damaages to not more than double the amount 22 that would otherwise be awarded under paragraph 23 (2) or (3), as the court considers just.
-24 "(5) INNOCENT VIOLATION.-The court may reduce or remit altogether the total award of damages
+16 "(4) REPEATED VIOLATIONS.-In any case in 17 which the court finds that a person has violated sec- 18 tion 1201(a) or 1202 within three years after a final 19 judgment against that person for another such viola- 20 tion was entered, the court may increase the award 21 of damaages to not more than double the amount 22 that would otherwise be awarded under paragraph elects such damages instead of statutory damages at that otherwise would be awarded under paragraph (2) or (3) in any case in which the violator sustains the burden of proving, and the court finds, that the violator was not aware and had no reason to believe that its acts constituted a violation of section 1201(a) or 1202.".

+23 (2) or (3), as the court considers just.

+24 "(5) INNOCENT VIOLATION.-The court may re25 duce or remit altogether the total award of damages

+8 "(a) TABLE OF SECTIONS.-The table of sections for 9 chapter 1 of title 17, United States Code, is amended by- 10 (1) Revising the item relating to section 110 to

+11 read as follows:

+"110.
+Limitations on exclusive rights: Exemption of certain activities";

+- 12 and

-1 that otherwise would be awarded under paragraph 2 (2) or (3) in any case in which the violator sustains 3 the burden of proving, and the court finds, that the 4 violator was not aware and had no reason to believe 5 that its acts constituted a violation of section 6 1201(a) or 1202.".
-7 SEC.
-9. CONFORMING AMENDMENTS.
-8 "(a) TABLE OF SECTIONS.-The table of sections for 9 chapter 1 of title 17, United States Code, is amended by- 10 (1) Revising the item relating to section 110 to 11 read as follows: "110.
-Limitations on exclusive rights: Exemption of certain activities"; 12 and 13 (2) Revising the item relating to section 117 to 14 read as follows: "117.
-Limitations on exclusive rights: computer programs and digital copies" 15 "(b) TABLE OF CHAPTERS.-The table of chapters 16 for title 17, United States Code, is amended by adding 17 at the end the following: "12.
-Copyright Protection and Management Systems 1201" 18 SEC.
+- 13 (2) Revising the item relating to section 117 to

+- 14 read as follows:

+"117.
+Limitations on exclusive rights: computer programs and digital copies".
+15 "(b) TABLE OF CHAPTERS.-The table of chapters 16 for title 17, United States Code, is amended by adding 17 at the end the following:

+"12.
+Copyright Protection and Management Systems 1201".

+18 SEC.
 10. EFFECTIVE DATES.

-19 "(a) In General.-Sections one through seven and 20 section 9(a) of this Act, and the amendments made by 21 sections one through seven and section 9(a) of this Act 22 shall take effect on the date of enactment of this Act.
+"(a) IN GENERAL.-Sections one through seven and section 9(a) of this Act, and the amendments made by sections one through seven and section 9(a) of this Act, shall take effect on the date of enactment of this Act.

-- 1 "(b) WIPO TREATIES.-Section 8 and section 9(b) - 2 of this Act, and the amendments made by section 8 and - 3 section 9(b) of this Act, shall take effect on the date on - 4 which both the World Intellectual Property Organization - 5 Copyright Treaty and the World Intellectual Property Or- - 6 ganization Performances and Phonograms Treaty have - 7 entered into force with respect to the United States.
+1 "(b) WIPO TREATIES.-Section 8 and section 9(b) 2 of this Act, and the amendments made by section 8 and 3 section 9(b) of this Act, shall take effect on the date on 4 which both the World Intellectual Property Organization 5 Copyright Treaty and the World Intellectual Property Or-6 ganization Performances and Phonograms Treaty have 7 entered into force with respect to the United States.